tony-aw/tinycodet/README.md

 modifying string subsetting, and in-place modifying unreal replacers.
 Moreover, it includes some helper functions for more complex string arithmetic, some of which are missing from popular R packages like stringi.
+All base R expressions options (Regex, perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
 This package also allows integrating third-party parallel computing packages for some of its functions.
+Although this package has zero dependencies, it can run stringi functions, provided the user has the stringi R-package installed.

 ## Installation